 - Evidence of injury to the eye(s): the position of the eye and visual acuity must be checked.
 Enophthalmos and proptosis both indicate a significant orbital injury.
 Features suggesting progressive retrobulbar haemorrhage require an emergency decompression (lateral canthotomy).
 Any contact lenses must be removed to prevent keratitis.For a more comprehensive account of eye assessment see the Assessment of the eye module.

-- Subconjunctival haemorrhage if the posterior limit of the haemorrhage cannot be seen, it is likely that blood has tracked round the eye from a fracture of the orbital wall.
+- Subconjunctival haemorrhage – if the posterior limit of the haemorrhage cannot be seen, it is likely that blood has tracked round the eye from a fracture of the orbital wall.
 A clear posterior border suggests a direct blunt injury to the globe.
 The image shows a subconjunctival haemorrhage from an orbital wall fracture with no posterior border visible

-Subconjunctival haemorrhage with no visible posterior margin is a useful sign often indicating orbital wall fracture.
+Subconjunctival haemorrhage with no visible posterior margin is a useful sign usually indicating orbital wall fracture.

 It may be impossible to accurately identify deformity or evidence of eye injury due to marked swelling.
-If this is the case arrangements must be made either re-examine the patient once the swelling has subsided or, if available, to image the eye using ultrasound, CT or MRI scan.
+If this is the case, arrangements must be made either to re-examine the patient once the swelling has subsided or, if available, to image the eye using ultrasound, CT or MRI scan.

-A systematic palpation of facial bony landmarks and an assessment of neurological function should be undertaken, specifically identifying;
+A systematic palpation of facial bony landmarks and an assessment of neurological function should be undertaken, specifically:

-- Zygomatic arch check for a step or flattening caused by a depressed fracture.
+- Identifying the zygomatic arch – check for a step or flattening caused by a depressed fracture

-- Periorbital region for the crepitus of surgical emphysema this indicates a fracture involving a sinus, usually the maxillary.
+- Identifying the periorbital region for the crepitus of surgical emphysema – this indicates a fracture involving a sinus, usually the maxillary

 - Assessing sensation to the skin supplied by the infraorbital nerve.
 The image shows cutaneous distribution of the right infraorbital nerve.

-- Eye movement, particularly upward gaze, may be restricted in orbital blow-out fracture due to trapping of the herniated inferior rectus muscle.
+- Eye movement, particularly upward gaze, may be restricted in orbital blow-out fractures due to trapping of the herniated inferior rectus muscle

-- Limited jaw movement caused by restricted movement of the coronoid process of the mandible under the zygomatic arch may be found in depressed fractures of the zygomatic arch.
-Mandibular fracture may also be a cause see mandibular and TMJ injury session.
+- Limited jaw movement, caused by restricted movement of the coronoid process of the mandible under the zygomatic arch, may be found in depressed fractures of the zygomatic arch.
+Mandibular fracture may also be a cause – see the LZ session Mandibular and Temperomandibular Injury